 However, they quickly broke down after the Roman commander made excessive demands, including for Carthage to give up Sicily entirely.

-Following the fall of Tunis to the Romans, Carthage realised that they were not as strong on land as the Romans and sought outside help to rectify this.
+Following the fall of Tunis to the Romans, Carthage sought outside help to assist in their land battles.

 They hired a Spartan commander called Xanthippus to lead their land troops.
 Xanthippus used his experience to train the Carthaginian troops and change their tactics.